Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Estimation of model parameters

-where $h_{m}=v_{m}-v_{m-1}$.
-Note that $v$ may not be divided equally.
-The polynomials in \eqref{e:spline_polynomials} satisfy the following constraints,

-Note that the knots in \eqref{e:interpolation_1} form a continuity of the spline function. \eqref{e:interpolation_2} and \eqref{e:interpolation_3} ensure the second-order smoothness. \eqref{e:interpolation_4}, called the natural boundary, is required for determining polynomials uniquely.
-We extend the interpolation further to $[-1,1]$ by letting $\tilde{L}_{ij}^{-1}(v)=-1$ for $v\in[-1,v_0)$ and $\tilde{L}_{ij}^{-1}(v)=1$ for $v\in(v_M,1]$.
-Since the equations \eqref{e:spline_polynomials} can be written as a symmetric tridiagonal system, it can be easily solved.

-Figure \ref{fig:Figure_link} depicts $L_{ij}(u),L_{ij}^{-1}(v)$ and its interpolation $\tilde{L}_{ij}^{-1}(v)$ for three representative marginal count distributions: Bernoulli, Poisson, and negative binomial.
+Figure \ref{fig:Figure_link} depicts $L_{ij}(u),L_{ij}^{-1}(v)$ and its interpolation $\widetilde{L}_{ij}^{-1}(v)$ for four representative marginal count distributions: Bernoulli, categorical, Poisson, and negative binomial.
 For example, the Bernoulli case considers a pair of $F_i=\textrm{Bern}(p_i)$ and $F_j=\textrm{Bern}(p_j)$ with four different choices of combinations $(p_i,p_j)$.
-Several combinations of parameters for other types of distributions are also considered.
-As seen from the plots, the inverse link function $L_{ij}^{-1}$ obtained by flipping the axes and numerical inverse $\tilde{L}_{ij}^{-1}$ obtained through the interpolation are nearly indistinguishable.
+Several combinations of parameters for other types of distributions, including categorical, Poisson, and negative binomial distributions, are also considered.
+As seen from the plots, the inverse link function $L_{ij}^{-1}$ obtained by flipping the axes and numerical inverse $\widetilde{L}_{ij}^{-1}$ obtained through the linear interpolation are nearly indistinguishable.
+These combinations of marginal distributions are used in the simulation study in Section \ref{se:simulation}.

-\begin{remark} As noted in Section \ref{se:introduction}, we expect the estimation procedure of Sections \ref{sse:estimation-known} and \ref{sse:estimation-unknown} to yield consistent estimators.
-The recent work of \cite{duker:2023} lays the theoretical foundation for working with the model \eqref{e:generalized_inverse}.
-As an application of their results, \cite{duker:2023} established consistency in sparse estimation of \eqref{e:generalized_inverse} when the latent process follows a sparse VAR model.
-The latent process here follows a factor model and the underlying model estimation is different from sparse VAR.
-The main result of \cite{duker:2023} can be applied to our context as well, but they rely on the assumption of concentration phenomena for the observed time series $X_t$ having underlying VAR factor structure.
-We are working on proving such concentration and applying the result of \cite{duker:2023}, with this work serving as a methodological and more applied study of the model. \end{remark}